Victor Palciauskas

-Victor Palciauskas (born Vytautas Palčiauskas; October 3, 1941 in Kaunas) is a Lithuania-born American chess player who holds the chess title of International Correspondence Chess Grandmaster.
+Victor Palciauskas (born Vytautas Palčiauskas; October 3, 1941) is a Lithuania-born American chess player who holds the chess title of International Correspondence Chess Grandmaster.
 He was the tenth World Correspondence Chess Champion (1978–1984).

-Palciauskas tied for second place (undefeated 5/8, +2 −0 =6) behind Mikhail Umansky in a "champion of champions" tournament, the ICCF 50 Years World Champion Jubilee.
+From young age, Palciauskas concentrated on correspondence play.
+Palciauskas tied for second place (undefeated 5/8, +2−0=6) behind Mikhail Umansky in a "champion of champions" tournament, the ICCF 50 Years World Champion Jubilee.
 This was a special invitational correspondence tournament involving all living former ICCF World Champions.

 Palciauskas received his doctorate in physics in 1969, and became a professor of physics in California.